Farthest photos ever taken, from nearly 4 billion miles away | Taiwan News

 CAPE CANAVERAL, Fla.
 (AP) — The NASA spacecraft that gave us close-ups of Pluto has set a record for the farthest photos ever taken.

-In December — while nearly 4 billion miles (6 billion miles) from Earth — the New Horizons spacecraft snapped a picture of a star cluster.
+In December — while 3.79 billion miles (6.12 billion kilometers) from Earth — the New Horizons spacecraft snapped a picture of a star cluster.
 The photo surpassed the "Pale Blue Dot" images of Earth taken in 1990 by NASA's Voyager 1.

+The images for "Pale Blue Dot" — part of a composite — were taken 3.75 billion miles (6.06 billion kilometers) away.

 New Horizons took more photos as it sped deeper into the cosmos in December.
 These pictures show two objects in the Kuiper Belt, the so-called twilight zone on the fringes of our solar system.